64robots/webforms/docs/content/en/user-endpoints.md

 Route::webforms('webforms');
 ```

-## Form Section
+## Form

 ### GET

-You can obtain the form sections making a `GET` request to the endpoint:
+You can obtain the forms making a `GET` request to the endpoint:

-`/webforms/form-sections`
+`/webforms/forms`

-It will return a list of sorted form sections in a response like:
+It will return a list of sorted forms in a response like:

 ```json
 {